 In addition to giving low income families the equipment, it ensures that they can be used fully by giving training and Internet access.

-This time Ohio-based, Technology Assisting People in Need is a nonprofit organization which gives computers to low income families and to disabled persons.
+This time Ohio-based, Technology Assisting People in Need is a nonprofit organization that gives computers to low income families and to disabled persons.

 Komputer4RKids runs a big volunteer program, picking up old computers and equipment and refurbishing them.

-The items that are no use to the donation program are sent to a recycling facility.
+The items that are of no use to the donation program are sent to a recycling facility.

 7. With Causes

-Another nonprofit organization that takes in old computers, checks them out, and make sure that they are distributed to families who need them and to nonprofit organizations.
+Another nonprofit organization that takes in old computers, checks them out and makes sure that they are distributed to families who need them and to nonprofit organizations.